Wayzm/ProjetDebug/README.md

 This is the Debug Project
 Contributor : Chutzpa William YEUMO BARKWENDE

+How to use :
+-Make sure that your CWD is */ProjetPOSIX
+-Use : make
+-use : make debg
+-Have fun catching different types of error signals and see where they come from